TuxML/ProjetIrma/README.md

 ```
 usage: tuxml.py [-h] [-v] [-V] [-d [KCONFIG_SEED]] source_path

 Welcome, this is the TuxML core program.

-It's currently a pre-alpha.
-Please
+The goal of TuxML is to  automatically  compile Linux kernel sources in order to
+build a database for a machine learning algorithm.
+If the compilation crashes, TuxML  analyzes the error log file  to determine the
+causes.
+There are two possible ways:
+  * it is a missing  package : TuxML will install it and  resume the compilation
+  * the error can't be fixed : the compilation stops
+Then TuxML sends the results of the compilation to the database.

+Keep in mind that the program is currently  in developpement stage.
+Please visit
-visit our Github at https://github.com/TuxML in order to report any issue.
+our Github at https://github.com/TuxML in order to report any issue.
 Thanks !

 positional arguments: